Pekadii/HiAnimeAdBlocker/README.md

 2. Enable Developer mode by toggling the switch in the top right corner.
 3. Click Load unpacked and select the directory where you downloaded this extension.

+Step 3: Grant Permissions
+3. Upon loading, you may need to grant the requested permissions to ensure proper ad-blocking functionality across domains.

+Usage Notes
+This extension works specifically on HiAnime and a few other domains.
+Domains that are permitted by default include:
+- hianime.to
+- discord.com
+- github.com
+- Google and YouTube pages

+Editing the Allowed Domains
+To customize the list of allowed domains:

+Open background.js.
+Modify the allowedDomains array to include or exclude domains as desired.

 ![Logo](https://github.com/Pekadii/HiAnimeAdBlocker/blob/main/Images/logo.png)

 ## Screenshots